TeseoLou/clancy-nook-walking-tours/TESTING.md

 ## **Automated Testing**

+Throughout the development process, a range of Chrome extensions were utilized to continuously evaluate and refine various aspects of the website, ensuring it met performance, accessibility, and SEO best practices.
+These tools provided real-time feedback, allowing for incremental improvements during development.

+1. _Detailed SEO Extension_ was used to analyze on-page SEO elements such as metadata, heading structures, canonical tags, and indexability.
+It helped ensure the site was fully optimized for search engines.

+2. _Google PageSpeed Insights_ was used alongside Lighthouse to assess page performance, highlighting areas for improvement such as render-blocking resources, caching policies, and image optimizations.

+3. _WAVE_ accessibility checker was used to complement Lighthouse and AccessibilityChecker by identifying potential issues affecting screen readers, color contrast, and keyboard navigation.

+4. _Pesticide_ was for debugging layout structures, Pesticide provided a visual outline of all elements on the page, making it easier to detect spacing issues and unintended overlaps in the site’s design.

 ### **HTML Validation**

 To ensure the accuracy and compliance of the HTML code across the deployed website, the _World Wide Web Consortium_ (W3C) Nu HTML Checker was utilized as the primary validation tool.
 Each page’s HTML code was rigorously tested multiple times through the validator, which proved invaluable during the testing phase.